 Best Boot: Blundstone 990 Leather Work Boot

-"The Blundstone is the tough, total coverage shoe [that protects] against all the hazards of the kitchen," says Chef Justin Ryan Fulton, an industry veteran and freelance consultant whose past positions include executive chef at Pernoi in Birmingham, Michigan and chef de cuisine at French Louie in Brooklyn, New York.
+"The Blundstone is the tough, total coverage shoe [that protects] against all the hazards of the kitchen," says Chef Justin Ryan Fulton, an industry veteran and freelance consultant with past positions that include executive chef at Pernoi in Birmingham, Michigan, and chef de cuisine at French Louie in Brooklyn, New York.
 "It is a completely protective shoe that gives excellent support while being extremely comfortable for long hours."